Pascal Chimbonda: Later career

 After leaving Doncaster Rovers at the end of the 2011–12 season, Chimbonda played no part in the following season.
 A move to Chicago Fire fell through, and he remained a free agent throughout the entire 2012–13 season.
 In July 2013 Chimbonda began training with Northern Premier League Division One South side Market Drayton Town and played in the club's pre-season friendly with Notts County.
 He also played on trial for League One side Tranmere Rovers.
 After failing to earn a deal with Tranmere, Chimbonda returned to Market Drayton on a non-contract basis, also announcing that he would play for free.

 On 18 October 2013, Chimbonda signed a three-month contract with League One side Carlisle United.

 On 1 October 2014, Chimbonda signed with French Ligue 2 side AC Arles-Avignon.
 He was released in February 2015 having played four games in Ligue 2, scoring no goals and receiving three yellow cards.
 Chimbonda initially retired from playing following his release by Arles-Avignon.

 On 5 October 2017, Chimbonda came out of retirement and signed with non-league side Washington.

 In January 2019, Chimbonda signed a one-month contract with Ashton Town of the North West Counties League Division One North.
 He made his Ashton Town debut in a 6–2 home victory over Bacup Borough.
 He left the club in March having made four appearances.

 International career

 Guadeloupe

 In 2003, he played three matches for Guadeloupe in the Caribbean qualifiers for the 2003 CONCACAF Gold Cup.

 In 2012, he represented Guadeloupe during qualifications to the 2012 Caribbean Cup (Second Round, Group 7), playing in games against Martinique, Puerto Rico and Dominican Republic.

 France

 Despite early concerns that he would not make France's 2006 World Cup squad, he was selected on the quality of his performances for Wigan in the Premier League.
 During a World Cup warm-up friendly match, a 2–0 win against Denmark on 31 May 2006, he appeared amongst the substitutes, appearing briefly on the pitch in the final minutes of the game in the 87th minute for his debut.
 Chimbonda did not make an appearance during the 2006 World Cup, the cap against Denmark was his only appearance for the national side.

+Managerial career

+In October 2023, Chimbonda was appointed manager of non-league team Skelmersdale United.
+He said he wanted to be an inspiration to black managers.